laureneolin/Portfolio/Quick_Start_Manual.md

 The Autonomous Fleet Coordination System (AFCS) API Quick Start Guide explains how to send your first mission command and establish a connection to the AFCS API.
 You will have mastered the fundamentals of this system by the end, including how to authenticate, obtain an access token, and submit a simple request.

-### Make sure you have the following before you begin:
+### Prerequisites:
 - An AFCS developer account; the client ID and secret that you were given for the API
 - Possession of a REST client (such as curl or Postman)
 - A fundamental knowledge of JSON and REST APIs.

+>[!NOTE]
-Token handling, authentication, and a test mission request are the main topics of this guide.
+>Token handling, authentication, and a test mission request are the main topics of this guide.
 Consult the *[System Overview and Integration Guide](https://github.com/laureneolin/portfolio/blob/Technical-Writing/System_Overview_Integration_Guide.md)* for a more thorough explanation of configuration and integration.

 **Estimated Time: About 15-30 minutes**